linrunner/tlp-doc/installation/debian.rst

 .. note::

     Installing TLP removes the default power management package **power-profiles-daemon**.
-    When uninstalling TLP, you should reinstall it manually.
+    Remember to reinstall it if you decide to uninstall TLP.

 Legacy ThinkPads only: External Kernel Module for Battery Care
 --------------------------------------------------------------